-It is time for a radical shakeup of the purposes and practices of our education system.
+It is time for a radical shake up of the purposes and practices of our education system.

-Melissa Benn is one of the most clear-sighted and vocal campaigners for improving our schools.
-She shows here how we need to rethink education for life: as more and more of us live and work longer than ever before, a National Education Service should, like the NHS, be the framework that ensures a life-long entitlement for all, from early years provision to apprenticeships, universities and adult education.
+Melissa Benn is one of the most clear sighted and vocal campaigners for improving our schools.
+She shows here how we need to rethink education for life.
+As more and more of us live and work longer than ever before, a National Education Service should, like the NHS, be the framework that ensures a life-long entitlement for all, from early years provision to apprenticeships, universities and adult education.
 Like the NHS, it should be free at the point of delivery.
-The purpose of learning is not solely to pass exams but to prepare for living in the world.
-Citizens of the future will need to develop their imaginations as well as their intellects, to be at ease with both knowledge and uncertainty.
+The purpose of learning is not solely to pass exams but to prepare for living in the world; citizens of the future will need to develop their imaginations as well as their intellects, to be at ease with both knowledge and uncertainty.

-Life Lessons sets out a radical agenda for how we make education for all, and make it relevant to the demands of twenty-first century.
+Life Lessons sets out a radical agenda for how we make education for all, and make it relevant to the demands of 21st century.
 This requires a deep-rooted, long-term vision of the role of learning in our society, one that is ready to take on the challenges of a new century and be part of a wider shift towards greater equality.